 How Does a Careless Driving Ticket Affect My Car Insurance?

-How Much Will They Go Up?
+How Much Will Car Insurance Go Up?

-Any tickets you've received will be included in your rate when your policy renews.
+Penalties for any tickets you've received will be included in your rate when your policy renews.
 Car insurance is typically recalculated every six months, but some companies do it just once a year.

 You probably won't be eligible for a violation-free discount for five years, so that's typically how long you'll have to wait to get back to preferred status.

 What If You Already Had a Recent Traffic Violation?

-Do not let your car insurance policy lapse.
+- Do not let your car insurance policy lapse.
 Make your payments on time, so your insurer has no additional reason to cancel or not renew your policy.

-Avoid more tickets.
+- Avoid more tickets.
 Staying out of trouble is the fastest way to make these high rates go away.